jdefrance7/PowerBox/README.md

 ### Uploading

-1. Connect the Adafruit Feather M0 to a computer through a data transfer capable Micro USB cable.
+1. Connect the Adafruit Feather M0 board to a computer through a data transfer capable Micro USB cable.

 2. Select the proper port from the `Tools->Port` menu in the Arduino IDE toolbar.